NicoloCavalli95horses/KMS-web-testing/content/01 Notes/EAR (Execution After Redirect).md

 In a real example, this happen:
 - a HTTP response is sent by the server, implying that the user is not logged in and redirecting to the login page
-- the body of the response still contain the resource the user was trying to access
+- the body of the response still contain the resource the user was trying to access, because the logic of the redirect is not well implemented

 ```txt
 HTTP/1.1 302 Found